jgraham0325/custom-git-hooks/README.md

 # Description
-Scripts to automtically increment the version number when on team branch
+Scripts to automtically increment the version number when on team branch (project specific concept where snapshot numbers need to be incremented each time)

 There is a pre-commit hook that checks artifactory for the latest version and then increments by 1